AndriySuprunenko/tab_numbers_chrome/README.md

 - Adds the tab number on top of the favicon (in the tab, next to the title and favicon)
 - Takes tab groups into account (numbering matches Chrome's behavior)
 - Works on all pages
-- Future support for customization (color, size, shape, etc.)
+- You can change the number size, text color, and background color via the options page

 ## Installation
 1. Download or clone this repository.